How to Speak With People With Intellectual Disabilities

 It is important to avoid using derogatory terms or labels that define individuals solely by their disability.
 Instead, use person-first language that emphasizes the individual's humanity over their disability.

-For example, say "person with an intellectual disability" instead of "mentally retarded."
+For example, say "person with an intellectual disability" instead of "individual with an intellectual disability."
 This shift in language promotes dignity, respect, and inclusivity, creating a more welcoming environment for communication.
 By avoiding negative language and stereotypes, we can promote understanding and break down barriers between individuals with intellectual disabilities and the rest of society.

 Effective Communication for Individuals with Intellectual Disabilities